 - Functional MRI (fMRI) is an imaging technique that identifies the parts of the brain that control speech, hearing, vision, touch, and movement.
 The specific locations of these functions are slightly different in each person, so fMRI allows surgeons to plan surgery around these areas.

 - Image-guided stereotaxis allows surgeons to visualize and operate on the brain using three-dimensional outlines of the brain and the tumor.
 Along with specialized software, these images help guide the surgeon to the tumor.
-A tumor that was once considered inoperable can now be removed by using this technique.
+Some tumors that were once considered inoperable can now be removed by using this technique.

 Improved methods of delivering radiation treatment.
 Conformal radiation therapy is a way to deliver high doses of radiation therapy more directly to a tumor and avoid healthy tissue.
 This technique produces detailed three-dimensional maps of the brain and tumor, so doctors know exactly where to deliver the radiation therapy.